-Nesterval’s new work The Nameless (Die Namenlosen) deals with the systematic persecution and killing of homosexual and transsexual people during the National Socialist regime.
+Nesterval’s new work The Nameless (Die Namenlosen) deals with the systematic persecution and killing of homosexual and trans people during the National Socialist regime.
 It is created in co-production with brut Wien and consulted by QWIEN – Zentrum für queere Stadtgeschichte.
 Nesterval, the ‘queer popular theatre guerrilla’ (Kampnagel, Hamburg) that received the NESTROY theatre award in 2020, most recently tackled Thomas Mann’s Buddenbrooks and, at original locations, the downfall of the monarchy in Austria in Die letzten Tage der Nestervals (‘The Last Days of the Nestervals’).

 The area of Vienna’s railway station Nordwestbahnhof, August 2nd, 1938.
 ‘Der ewige Jude’ (the eternal Jew), an antisemitic exhibition full of hatred and denunciation, is being opened in the main hall of the station.
 Many lives are subject to forced labour, deportation, and looting by the Nazis.
 In one of the halls on the vast grounds, there is the warehouse of the Nesterval china factory with the attached canteen where family members, workers and residents meet.
 Martha Nesterval, outwardly a staunch National Socialist, is here for the company.
 She and her husband, a doctor also loyal to the regime, are supposed to take their nephew under their wing to heal him of his ‘dreamy manners.’
 But the environment to which the aunt introduces the nephew instead opens him yet another new world: At night, they say, the company canteen turns into an unofficial, secret joint for the Nameless, whose life is so often determined by fear, danger, and self-denial during the day.
 But even this parallel universe is about to be destroyed ‘piece by piece and person by person’.
 The activities around the canteen and the nightly goings-on have stirred the curiosity of the police, who now begin to investigate in the group’s milieu, asking around for evidence of lewd behaviour and criminal energies.
 The audience will get closer to the characters than ever in this new Nesterval production, since it will embody their thoughts – the thoughts that are with them at all times as they move through the story.